When I first started smoking meat, I figured more smoke meant more flavor.

 Type of Smoke Appearance Flavor Impact What It Means

-Thin Blue Smoke Almost invisible, blue tint Clean, mild, balanced Ideal combustion and airflow
+Thin Blue Smoke Almost invisible, blue tint Clean, mild, balanced.
+This means an Ideal combustion and airflow

 White Thick Smoke, white, puffy, Acrid, bitter, overpowering.
-Wood is smoldering or wet
+This means the wood is smoldering or wet

 Black Dark Smoke, heavy, oily, Sharp, chemical, unpleasant.
 Grease fire or poor ventilation